dcmwijaya/SEMNAS-Web-Management/README.md

 ## Running
 1.Download this repository.<br>
+2.Rename the directory "SEMNAS-Web-Management" to SEMNAS.<br>
-2.Open the "SEMNAS" directory, then open GitBash inside that directory.
+3.Open the "SEMNAS" directory, then open GitBash inside that directory.
 <ul>
 <li>First, check whether there is a problem or not, if there is still an error, just adjust it according to the situation.</li>
 <li>Secondly, this step is mandatory, so please copy the following command:</li><br>